 Because our operations are conducted primarily through subsidiaries and affiliates, our long-term ability to meet parent company level corporate obligations is largely dependent on the receipt of dividends or other distributions from our subsidiaries and affiliates.
-Kronos paid a regular dividend of \$.18 per share in each quarter of 2021.
-If Kronos were to pay its \$.18 per share in each quarter of 2021 based on the 58.0 million.
+Kronos paid a regular dividend of \$.18 per share in each quarter of 2020.
+If Kronos were to pay its \$.18 per share in each quarter of 2021 based on the 58.0 million shares we held of Kronos common stock at June 30, 2021, we would receive aggregate annual regular dividends from Kronos of \$41.8 million.
 NL paid a regular quarterly dividend of \$.04 per share in 2020 for which we received \$6.5 million.
 In February 2021 the NL board of directors approved a quarterly dividend of \$.06 per share.
-If NL were to pay its \$.06 per share dividend in each quarter of 2021 based on the 40.4 million shares we hold of NL common stock at March 31, 2021, we would receive aggregate annual regular dividends from BMI and LandWell pay cash dividends from time to time, but the timing and amount of such dividends are uncertain.
-In this regard, we received aggregate dividends from BMI and LandWell of \$43.0 million in 2020, none during the first three months of 2021 and \$8.4 million in April 2021.
+If NL were to pay its \$.06 per share dividend in each quarter of 2021 based on the 40.4 million shares we hold of NL common stock at June 30, 2021, we would receive aggregate annual dividends from NL of \$9.7 million.
+BMI and LandWell pay cash dividends from time to time, but the timing and amount of such dividends are uncertain.
+In this regard, we received aggregate dividends from BMI and LandWell of \$43.0 million in 2020 and \$15.9 million during the first six months of 2021.
 We do not know if we will receive additional dividends from BMI and LandWell during 2021.
 All of our ownership interest in CompX is held through our ownership in NL; as such we do not receive any dividends from CompX.
 Instead any dividend paid by CompX is paid to NL.